Richard Brody

-Richard Brody (born 1958) is an American film critic who has written for The New Yorker since 1999.
+Richard Brody (born January 22, 1958) is an American film critic, filmmaker and author.

-Education
+Background

-Brody grew up in Roslyn, New York, and attended Princeton University, receiving a B.A. in comparative literature in 1980.
+Brody grew up in Roslyn, New York.
+He is Jewish and has personally identified as an atheist.
+Brody attended Princeton University, receiving a BA in comparative literature in 1980.
 He first became interested in films after seeing Jean-Luc Godard's seminal French New Wave film Breathless during his freshman year at Princeton.
 In the early 1980s, after graduating from college, Brody briefly lived in Paris.
 He is the author of a biography of Godard.
+Brody has two children with his wife, Maja, who immigrated to the United States from Yugoslavia.